 - Smoking and excessive alcohol consumption

 One of the minimally invasive spinal surgical procedures performed at Laser Spine Institute is percutaneous endoscopic discectomy.
 This procedure may be used to treat a bulging disc and thereby relieve the pain caused by nerve compression.
-There is no substitute for experience.
-Our expert surgeons, assisted by our outstanding staff, have performed this procedure thousands of times, with predictable, excellent results.
-Please read our previous patient testimonials to understand how this procedure can start you on the path to a better life.
+Our expert surgeons, assisted by our excellent staff, have performed this procedure thousands of times, with more effective results than open spine surgery.
+Please read our previous patient testimonials to understand how this procedure can start you on the path to pain relief.